mrbalraj007/multi-cloud-project/README.md

 ## How It Works 🛠️
 1. **CI/CD Pipeline:**
-   - Code is pushed to the `stage` branch in GitHub.
+   - Code is pushed to the `main` branch in Azure Repos.
    - Azure DevOps triggers a pipeline to build the application and apply Terraform scripts.
 2. **Terraform Scripts:**
    - Create AWS EC2 instances and Azure VMs.